Belarusian involvement in the Russo-Ukrainian war (2022–present): Anti-war public protests and acts of sabotage in Belarus

 According to Oleksiy Arestovich, adviser to the Office of the President of Ukraine on strategic communications in the field of national security and defence, “Belarusian partisans managed to damage the Belarusian railways...
 Seriously damaged, and made life difficult for the Russian troops.”

 On 21 April 2022, eleven people accused of acts of sabotage were recognized political prisoners by the human rights community of Belarus.

-On 23 April 2022, The Washington Post wrote about a clandestine Belarusian network of railway workers and dissidents who helped to stop Russia’s assault on Kyiv.
+On 23 April 2022, The Washington Post wrote about a clandestine Belarusian network of railway workers and dissidents who helped to stop Russia's assault on Kyiv.

 On 26 February 2023 a Russian A-50 airborne early warning and control (AEW&C) aircraft was reportedly damaged by explosions while stationary at the Machulishchy air base near Minsk, a Belarusian partisan group named "Plan Victory" claimed to have attacked the plane using drone-dropped munitions.
 However, satellite imagery of the Machulishchy air base from 28 February showed no significant damage to the sole A-50 located there.

 Belarusian volunteers serving in Ukrainian Armed Forces

-In Ukraine, Belarusians have created a separate battalion named after Kastuś Kalinoŭski to defend Kyiv.
+Already during the War in Donbas (2014–2022), Belarusians fought alongside Ukraine, forming the Pahonia Detachment and the Tactical group "Belarus".

-It is reported that more than 200 Belarusian citizens have joined the Armed Forces of Ukraine to defend Ukraine from the Russian invasion, with another 300 volunteers from Belarus came through Poland.
+In spring 2022, it was reported that more than 200 Belarusian citizens have joined the Armed Forces of Ukraine to defend Ukraine from the Russian invasion, with another 300 volunteers from Belarus came through Poland.
+In July 2023, Radio Free Europe/Radio Liberty reported that around 450 Belarusians fight for Ukraine.

-Pavel Shurmei, a former Belarusian Olympic rower and world record holder, declared his intention to fight for Ukraine as a volunteer.
+In the beginning of the full-scale invasion, Belarusians have created a separate battalion named after Kastuś Kalinoŭski to defend Kyiv.
+It later transformed into a regiment consisting of two battalions, a UAV unit and a medical company.
+The Kastus Kalinouski Regiment was also joined by Pavel Shurmei, a former Belarusian Olympic rower and world record holder.

-Another Belarusian volunteer battalion fighting for Ukraine, apart of the Kastuś Kalinoŭski Battalion, is known as the Pahonia Regiment.
-Several other Belarusian military units are fighting for Ukraine as well.
+Another Belarusian volunteer battalion fighting for Ukraine, a part of the Kastuś Kalinoŭski Battalion, was known as the Pahonia Regiment.
+It ceased to exist in 2023.

+Other Belarusian units include the Belarusian Volunteer Corps which includes the Terror Battalion.
+There are also around 20 Belarusians fighting in the Second International Legion.

+In June 2023, Valery Sakhashchyk, effective defence minister of the Belarusian United Transitional Cabinet (a government-in-exile opposed to the de facto government of Alexander Lukashenko) informed about the creation of the 1st separate air assault company "Belarus", which is part of the 79th Air Assault Brigade.
+The Belarusian assault company is located in the Donetsk direction.

+Several other Belarusians are fighting in different Ukrainian military formations as well.

 Volunteers killed in action

+As of May 2023, nearly 45 Belarusian soldiers from the Ukraine Foreign Legion were killed in action.
+Belarusian volunteers are one of the largest foreign military groups fighting on the side of Ukraine's army.

 On 4 March 2022, it was reported that Illia "Licvin" was the first Belarusian volunteer to be killed in action, during heavy fighting near the Ukrainian city of Bucha.